-Jean-Olivier Bégin discovered his passion for film scoring during a trip to Los Angeles as part of the Henry Mancini Summer Education Program at UCLA.
-He then moved to New York for 4 years to immerse himself in studying film music while completing a Master's degree at the Manhattan School of Music.
+Jean-Olivier Bégin discovers his passion for composition in the image during a trip to Los Angeles as part of the Henri Mancini Summer Education Program at UCLA.
+He then moved to New York City for four years to perfect himself in film music and complete a master's degree at the Manhattan School of Music.

-On stage, he accompanied many artists, including Martha Wainwright, Radio Radio, Damien Robitaille, The Barr Brothers, and The Planet Smashers.
-He also teaches film music at the University of Quebec at Montreal.
+On stage, he has accompanied many artists such as Martha Wainwright, Radio Radio, Damien Robitaille, The Barr Brothers and The Planet Smashers.
+He also teaches film music at the Université du Québec à Montréal.